 We see Eugene’s breastplate, for example, and the seal of Sultan Mustafa II, captured by Eugene at the 1697 battle of Zenta that effectively ended Ottoman hegemony in central Europe.

-18th century: Balkan wars and wars with Prussia
+18th century: Balkan & Prussian wars

 The so-called Mortar of Belgrade is a 10lb mortar used by Prince Eugene at Belgrade in 1717.